philfeller/election-inferences/README.md

 - usa_00024.dat.gz

 -Non-IPUMS census data
--The Social Statistics schedule includes the number of religious accomodations (seats) by demonination; and schedule images are available on [FamilySearch](https://www.familysearch.org/records/images/search-results?page=1&place=346&endDate=1860&startDate=1860&creator=Federal%20Census).
+-The Social Statistics schedule includes the number of religious accommodations (seats) by demonination; and schedule images are available on [FamilySearch](https://www.familysearch.org/records/images/search-results?page=1&place=346&endDate=1860&startDate=1860&creator=Federal%20Census).
 These data were hand-entered into a CSV file.
 -- 1860_CT_religious_accomodation.csv

 Elections data